-Implementation of safety measures by the Textile Chemical Formulating industry (TCFs)
+Implementation of safety measures by the Pulp & Paper manufacturers

-• Basic requirements for employers
+Basic requirements for employers

-TCFs have the obligation to implement RMMs and OCs aiming to protect the health of the workers.
-They must collect information, not only from SDS or labels discussed in the above section, but also from other resources, such as from this guidance document, and ensure that RMMs and OCs are in place that ensure the safe use of enzymes.
+Pulp & paper manufacturers have the obligation to implement RMMs and OCs aiming to protect the health of the workers.
+They must collect information - not only from SDS or labels discussed in the above section, but also other resources, such as from this guidance document and ensure that RMMs and OCs are in place that ensure the safe use of enzymes.
 This requirement is set under the Council Directive 98/24/EC, commonly known as the Chemical Agent Directive (CAD).